ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

 <td>

 ```
-method with parameter with type "A" must have type "B" and annotation "C"
+method with parameter with type "A" must have return type "B" and annotation "C"
 ```
 </td>
 <td>